Living On Campus

 Western Wyoming Community College (the College) encourages, facilitates, and supports the learning and development of all residents while creating an inclusive and safe living environment.
 The College’s policies and procedure assist College student residents in becoming a member of the College community.
 In addition to 5420A - Code of Student Conduct, residents shall uphold standards specific to resident hall life, as outlined in this procedure, the on-campus housing lease agreement, and the College Housing Handbook.

-Approved students, staff, and resident assistants may live in on-campus housing under the following conditions:
+Approved students, faculty, staff, and resident assistants may live in on-campus housing under the following conditions:

 During the academic year, students must meet at least one of the following criteria: